Our ultimate DIY guide to 2 weeks in the Galapagos Islands on a budget. How to do it and what it’ll cost!

 For less than $1200 you can spend 2 weeks in the Galapagos eating 3 meals a day, eating snacks, doing tours and visiting other islands.
 The best part is that amount includes your return flights to mainland Ecuador!
 When you exclude flights, we spent LESS THAN $50 A DAY per person.

+This 2 week Galapagos Islands itinerary has it all.
 We've got information on cheap accommodation options, food and restaurants, cheap activities and tours for Isla Santa Cruz, Isla Isabela and Isla San Cristobal.

 If you don't find the information you're after feel free to shoot us an email via our contact form or messaging us on Facebook at Facebook.com/looktheworldintheeye

 GETTING TO THE GALAPAGOS ISLANDS - FLIGHTS AND ENTRY FEES

 First things first, you need flights.